 An ever-changing curriculum from year-to-year is designed with active learning in mind.
 Modules in Arts & Crafts, Engineering, Global Geography, English Speaking, Sports/Play Activities, Health & Hygiene, Career Development, and Dance can be taught on any given year depending on the unique needs of the campers.

 Each day the students are fed a nutritionally balanced lunch cooked by some of the camper’s mamas.
 During the week, their mentors promote can-do attitudes and encouragement in an effort for the students to gain confidence to one day become someone outstanding in society.

-One of the most basic tenets of Hope Shines is to empower Rwanda’s youth, a project that begins with each child understanding and respecting his or her own body.
-The Healthy Child Program is integrated within all Hope Shines’ programs and taught by health experts and medical professionals.
-This initiative includes on-going overall health assessment of the child and promotes critical understandings of pro-actively taking steps in one’s life to stay healthy.
+One of the most basic tenets of Hope Shines is to empower Rwanda’s youth, which begins with each child understanding and respecting his or her own body.
+The Healthy Child Program is integrated within all Hope Shines’ programs and taught by trained teachers, health experts and medical professionals.
+It includes annual health assessments of the child and promotes critical understandings of pro-actively taking steps in one’s life to stay healthy.

 The program is centered around caring for the overall health of the child so they can not only attend school, but also grow to live healthier lives.
 The program offers feminine hygiene care by providing a separate room and supplies for girls who are getting or already have regular periods.
 For all children, it offers full year-round health insurance, which allows them to be seen for any on-going or acute issues.
 Finally, the children are seen by a medical doctor once a year for their overall health check-ups.
 Pairing this provisional support with healthy living education creates a better informed and cared for child as he or she grows into adulthood and beyond.